-For more than 25 years, education’s most innovative community leaders, and principals have gone above and beyond to meet the needs of children in their community.
-The charter school supporters, coming from diverse racial, socio-economic, and political backgrounds, are united by their shared belief in the life-changing an excellent public education has on all children.
+For more than 25 years, education’s most innovative community and school leaders have gone above and beyond to meet the needs of children in their community.
+The charter school supporters, coming from diverse racial, socio-economic, and political backgrounds, are united by their shared belief in the life-changing effect of a high-quality public education.
 Take a moment to meet those whom have paved the way for the charter school movement.

 2019 Charter Schools Hall of Fame Awardee